ogaskell/python_raymarcher/README.md

 # python_raymarcher
 A Ray Marcher rendering engine built in Python.

 Very much still in development.

+The engine works, and can render images, but is very buggy, very slow and has very few features.

 The plan is for this to eventually be able to render complex scenes with relative speed, and include a set of basic shaders so it can produce a decent looking image out of the box.
 However it will be extensible with support for shader modules.

 ### raymarch.py
 The main rendering engine.
 Defines shapes and renders the scene.